-Each team shall be allowed to practice in the arena.
+Each team shall be allowed to practice in the arena the day before and day of competition.
 Security should be provided during practice sessions (including locker room areas).

 Administrative Responsibility.
 Each participating institution is required to have an administrator accompany the team at practices.
 If the practices are closed, the administrator will ensure that only those individuals affiliated with the institution or designated by the coach (again, excluding media) are allowed.
-This individual may be an athletic trainer, sports information director (SID) or another administrator, but not a member of the coaching staff or a student.
+This individual may be a trainer, sports information director (SID) or another administrator, but not a member of the coaching staff or a student.

 Alternate Practice Site.
-The host institution is not obligated to arrange for an alternate practice facility for the visiting teams in the event they arrive early.
+The host institution is not obligated to arrange for an alternate practice facility for the visiting teams in the event they arrive two days early.
 Practice at an alternate site is permissible, but the visiting team is responsible for making these arrangements themselves.

 Closed Practice (if applicable).
-If practices are closed, they will be open to the media but closed to the public.
+If practices are closed, they will be open to the media but closed to the public and opposing teams.
 Television technicians may be in the area (if necessary) for televised game preparation.